SYoung82/flavor-flaves/spec-js.md

 - [x] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.
 (Root page loads in subsequent requests via jquery json)
 - [x] Include at least one has_many relationship in information rendered via JSON and appended to the DOM.
 (Root page renders any changes including the recipes many ingredients)
 - [x] Include at least one link that loads or updates a resource without reloading the page.
 (Save stars on index page update user_recipes)
-- [ ] Translate JSON responses into js model objects.
+- [X] Translate JSON responses into js model objects.
+(All incoming json recipes are built using class Recipe)
-- [ ] At least one of the js model objects must have at least one method added by your code to the prototype.
+- [X] At least one of the js model objects must have at least one method added by your code to the prototype.(All recipe objects created have a renderRecipe prototype method for appending to DOM.)

 Confirm
 - [ ] You have a large number of small Git commits